 Ringworm is a group of skin infections caused by mold-like fungi called dermatophytes that live on the dead tissues of the skin, hair, and nails.
 The term “ringworm” doesn’t mean the infection is caused by worms.

 What are the symptoms?

-- Fungal infections on the feet are also know as “athlete’s foot”.
-They are usually very itchy and cause cracking between the toes.
+Fungal infections on the feet are also known as “athlete’s foot”.
+They are usually very itchy and cause skin cracking between the toes.

 How is it spread?

-When someone with ringworm touches or scratches the rash, the fungus sticks to the fingers or gets under the fingernails.
-The fungus is then spread when that person touches someone else or through contact with contaminated items like combs, unwashed clothing and shower or pool surfaces.
+The fungus sticks to the fingers or gets under fingernails when someone with ringworm touches or scratches the rash.
+Fungi grow in moist, warm areas, such as locker rooms and swimming pools, then spreads when a person touches someone else or through contact with infected items like combs, unwashed clothing or shower and pool surfaces.

 It's also possible to become infected from contact with animals, like cats and dogs.

 How can I protect my child or teen?

 Teach your child not to share her comb, hairbrush, face cloths or towels.

 Make sure your child or teen wears flip-flops on her feet in the locker room shower or at the pool.